londelec/leandcxmlman/source/sections/IEC103ma/AITable.rst

      :val:     0...31
      :desc:    Number of the analog value in the received measurement message.
 Use the :ref:`AI<ref-IEC103maAI>`.\ :ref:`FUN<ref-IEC103maAIMEA>` \ attribute value 0, in order to select the first analog value in the received measurement message. :inlinetip:`Numbers don't have to be arranged in an ascending order.`

-   * :attr:    .. _ref-IEC103maAIqualifier:
+   * :attr:    .. _ref-IEC103maAIQualifier:

-               :xmlref:`qualifier`
+               :xmlref:`Qualifier`
-     :val:     See table :numref:`ref-IEC103maAIqualifierBits` for description
+     :val:     See table :numref:`ref-IEC103maAIQualifierBits` for description
-     :desc:    Internal object qualifier to enable customized data processing.
-See table :numref:`ref-IEC103maAIqualifierBits` for internal object qualifier description. (default value 0) :inlinetip:`Attribute is optional and doesn't have to be included in configuration, default value will be used if omitted.`
+     :desc:    Internal object Qualifier to enable customized data processing.
+See table :numref:`ref-IEC103maAIQualifierBits` for internal object Qualifier description. (default value 0) :inlinetip:`Attribute is optional and doesn't have to be included in configuration, default value will be used if omitted.`

    * :attr:    .. _ref-IEC103maAICoeff: